 - A 9” x 16” Safespill floor area can handle 96,000 lbs. or 666 PSI

 Spill Containment Tank

-- Spilled liquid and flushing water need to be pumped to temporary spill containment.
+- Spilled liquid and flushing water need to be directed to temporary spill containment

 - Tank capacity is driven by spill size and drain time.